brentwalther/brentwalther.github.io/_posts/2011-05-23-code-graveyard.md

 - 2008-12-23 - [picwin_mp3.mrc](files/archive/picwin_mp3.mrc) - One of the first
   programs I was really proud of.
 It was a music player for mIRC (written in mIRC scripting language) that used 'picture windows' for display.
 Picture windows were essentially a canvas you could draw on.
-Messy, but still working as of 2020.
+The code is incomprehensible, but it's still working as of 2020.
 - 2008-09-10 - [oldmp3.mrc](files/archive/oldmp3.mrc) - An older mp3 player that
   used mIRC native dialog functions instead of a picture window.
 - 2008-04-06 - [Trivia.mrc](files/archive/Trivia.mrc)